 Download: Newspaper article Wichita Fall Times, June 8, 1969

-It is said that Bob Bradley and Jacques Cousteau were close friends and worked together on numerous projects.
-After his time at Westinghouse, Bob became as a submersible pilot for International Hydronamics, a company founded by three commercial divers in Vancouver, Canada.
+After his time at Westinghouse, Bob became as a submersible pilot for International Hydronamics (HYCO), a company founded by three commercial divers in Vancouver, Canada.

-Their submersibles of the Pisces class were specially built for the rough conditions of the Arctic and North Sea.
+HYCO’s submersibles of the Pisces Class were specially built for the rough conditions of the Arctic and North Sea.

-R. Frank Busy, the author of Manned Submersibles, dedicated his book to Bob Bradly:
+R. Frank Busby, the author of Manned Submersibles, dedicated his book to Bob Bradley:

 “When the last individual of a race of living things breathes no more, another heaven and another earth must pass before such a one can be again.”